She's on her way.

 She served well and often matched the American, stroke for stroke.

 Williams was broken in the first game of the match, after being down 0-40 at one point.
 The American lost the next game - to love - as Parmentier found her serving range early.

 However, to the obvious delight of the near sell-out crowd, Williams eventually kicked into gear.

 From 3-1 down, the 35-year-old won five successive games to take the set, mixing up vicious serves and returns with some silky drop shots.

 Williams broke early in the second set - and looked to be on the downhill slope to the finish - but Parmentier showed impressive resistance.
-She broke back midway through the set, as Williams looked for guidance from her coach sat courtside.
+She broke back midway through the set, as Williams looked for guidance from her coach sitting courtside.

-The 22-time grand slam winner had to fight until the end, saving two break point opportunities in her next service game, but eventually prevailed in 76 minutes.
+The 22-time Grand Slam winner had to fight until the end, saving two break-point opportunities in her next service game, but eventually prevailed in 76 minutes.